pemcg/object_walker/README.md

 # object_walker

-One of the challenges when starting out writing CloudForms or ManageIQ automation scripts, is knowing where the objects and attributes are under $evm.root that we may need to access.
-For example, depending on the automation action, we may have an $evm.root['vm'] object, or we may not.
+One of the challenges when starting out writing CloudForms or ManageIQ automation scripts, is knowing where the objects and attributes are under `$evm.root` that we may need to access.
+For example, depending on the automation action, we may have an `$evm.root['vm']` object, or we may not.

-This script is an attempt to demystify the object structure that is available at any point in the Automation Engine.
+This script is an attempt to demystify the object structure that is available at any point in an Automation workflow.

 Calling the script from any point will walk the object hierarchy from `$evm.root` downwards, printing objects and attributes as it goes, i.e.